dipser/we_tag_favicon/README.md

 we_tag_favicon
 ==============

-webEdition-tag for a favicon/shortcut icon
+[webEdition](http://www.webedition.org)-tag for a favicon/shortcut icon.

 Beschreibung: